 a chart showing how predictive analytics can help in ai technical support

-Artificial intelligence can also improve other areas of your business that influence the performance of your support: employee onboarding and knowledge management.
+Artificial intelligence can also improve other areas of your business that influence the performance of your customer support teams : employee onboarding and knowledge management.

 Smarter onboarding

-Hiring and onboarding new support agents can be hard especially if you manage multiple products or services.
+Hiring and onboarding new support agents can be hard especially if you manage multiple products or services with various customer inquiries.
 New hires need to process a lot of information quickly.
 Navigating complex documentation, understanding troubleshooting steps, and adapting to different customer scenarios can be overwhelming.

 AI-powered training programs